 JACKIE LEWIN, ROYAL FREE HOSPITAL / SCIENCE PHOTO LIBRARY JACKIE LEWIN, ROYAL FREE HOSPITAL / SCIENCE PHOTO LIBRARY

-Scanning electron micrograph (SEM) of a deformed red blood cell in sickle cell anaemia (drepanocytosis), a hereditary blood disease that affects negroes.
-Sickle cell disease is characterized by the production of abnormal haemoglobin (Hbs) in red blood cells.
-Hbs becomes insoluble when the blood is deprived of oxygen and precipitates, forming elongated crystals that distort the blood cell into the sickle shape.
-These deformed red cells are rapidly removed from the circulation, leading to anaemia.
-There is no satisfactory treatment.
+Coloured scanning electron micrograph of a deformed red blood cell (left) in sickle cell anaemia (drepanocytosis), a hereditary blood disease that affects Africans.
+Sickle cell disease is the production of abnormal haemoglobin (Hbs) in red blood cells.
+Hbs becomes insoluble when the blood is deprived of oxygen and precipitates, forming elongated crystals that distort the cell into the sickle shape.
+Sickle cells are rapidly removed from the circulation, causing anaemia.
+Right of the sickle cell is a normal biconcave red cell, an echinocyte (spiky) & a red cell beginning to sickle.
 Magnification: x1655 at 35mm size.
 Coloured pink.

 Model release not required.
 Property release not required.